saucelabs/sauce-school/codelabs/Module2_APITesting.md

 Again, monitoring is the most useful and yet underused form of testing.
 You need to know more about an API than if it's up or down, you need to validate it's functioning correctly.

 Schedule your existing functional and integration tests against the live environment to truly understand how your APIs are working in the real world.
 Every API program should have a status page.
-[Learn More](https://apifortress.com/doc/easy-monitoring/)
+[Learn about how to moitor AIPS](https://apifortress.com/doc/easy-monitoring/)

 ### Automate!

 The key to delivering new and updated APIs quickly, and with confidence of their quality, is with test execution automation.
 This is particularly important for organization using CI/CD platforms like Jenkins, TravisCI, Bamboo, Azure DevOps, and more.
 Add your test suite to your pipelines as soon as you can.
-[Learn More](https://apifortress.com/doc/integrate-with-your-cicd/)
+[Learn more about integrating CI/CD](https://apifortress.com/doc/integrate-with-your-cicd/)